tlamadon/econr-notes/content/debuggingRCpp.md

 R -d gdb -e "source('tmp.r')"
 ```

+(Notice that on Mac OS Mavericks `gdb` is not available anymore. instead, there is the `llvm` version of gdb, called `lldb`. so you have to do `R -d lldb -e source('')`)

-you will then get a prompt.
-Type `run` at the prompt.
-When the program crashes, you can display the stack by calling `backtrace`.
+This will start the debugger and you will get a prompt.
+Type `run` at the prompt, which launches either the file `tmp.r` in `R` (in case of gdb) or it launches `R` and you have to source from within R. When the program crashes, you can display the stack by calling `backtrace`.

 When you find out the segfault, declare some breakpoints right before it crashes, for example here I catcth the call to `exit`: